RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/api/feature-management-api.md

 # Getting Started

-All features sended must to be formated with a GJON format.
+All features sended must to be formatted with a JSON format.
 And all messages, no matter if using REST or AMQP must contain the following attributes:

 |Path|Type|Description|